Didn't find what you were looking for?

 6. Constipation

 Certain chemotherapy drugs may affect the gut’s nerve supply and cause constipation.
-With the help of some lifestyle modifications and medications, it is possible to manage chemotherapy-induced constipation.
+With the help of some lifestyle modifications and medications, it is possible to manage this side effect.

 7. Nausea and Vomiting

-Certain chemotherapy drugs activate the chemoreceptor trigger zone (CTZ), and this may lead to nausea and vomiting in some patients.
-Both nausea and vomiting are temporary side effects of chemotherapy, and they can be managed effectively with medication.
+Certain chemotherapy drugs activate the chemoreceptor trigger zone (CTZ) in brain, and this may lead to nausea and vomiting in some patients.
+Both nausea and vomiting are temporary side effects of chemotherapy, and medications can help in their management.

 8. Blood Disorders

-Chemotherapy may affect the functioning of bone marrow in some cases and lead to reduced number of white blood cells, red blood cells, and platelets in the blood.
-This may make the patient susceptible to various blood disorders and infections.
+Chemotherapy may affect the functioning of bone marrow in some cases, leading to reduced counts of white blood cells, red blood cells, and platelets in the blood.
+This may make the patient more susceptible to various blood disorders and infections.

 9. Changes in Thinking and Memory

 Some patients experience challenges associated with thinking and memory while undergoing chemotherapy.
-These cognition issues are temporary and wear off once the treatment is over.
+These cognition-related issues are temporary and wear off once the treatment is over.

 10. Sexual and Reproductive Issues